frank1789/Flir-Lepton/README.md

 ```

 The software has a single main window in which the images acquired by the
-thermal camera and Raspicam are displayed. you can edit the color map for the
+thermal camera and Raspicam are displayed. <br>You can edit the color map for the
-thermal image from the main widget and save photos. it is possible to modify the
+thermal image from the main widget and save photos.
+It is possible to modify the
 fusion filter between the images, these however require that the cameras are
-perfectly aligned with a support structure.
+perfectly aligned with a support structure.<br>
 Inside there is a TCP server to send images to clients connected using the
-default port 52693, while the address is shown in the main widget.
+default **port 52693**, while the address is shown in the main widget.

 <div class="row" align="center">
     <div class="column">